PX4/PX4-user_guide/en/sim_gazebo_gz/README.md

 # Gazebo Simulation

-:::note
-Gz, a.k.a Gazebo Classic, previously known as 'Gz', is the only supported version of Gazebo for Ubuntu 22.04 and onwards.
-Therefore it is strongly recommended to use the Gz, instead of the classic Gazebo for simulations.
+:::warning
+This Gazebo variant was previously known as "Gazebo Ignition" (and _Gazebo Classic_ was previously known as Gazebo).

-To learn more about the change, please read the [official blog post](https://www.openrobotics.org/blog/2022/4/6/a-new-era-for-gazebo) from Gazebo.
+See the [official blog post](https://www.openrobotics.org/blog/2022/4/6/a-new-era-for-gazebo) for more information.
 :::

-[Gz](https://gazebosim.org/home) is an open source robotics simulator that succeeds the previous 'Classic Gazebo'.
+[Gazebo](https://gazebosim.org/home) is an open source robotics simulator.
+It supersedes the older [Gazebo Classic](sim_gazebo_classic/gazebo.md) simulator, and is the only supported version of Gazebo for Ubuntu 22.04 and onwards.

 **Supported Vehicles:** Quadrotor, Plane, VTOL